-This graph plots average LPIs of institutional and retail prime MMFs from September 2013 to September 2019.
-The vertical line marks the implementation of the MMF Reform, which requires institutional prime funds to report floating NAVs.
-The upper panel covers the full sample whereas the lower panel restricts fund share-classes that appear at least once in both the pre and post reform period.
+This graph plots the average LPIs of institutional and retail prime MMFs from September 2013 to September 2019.
+The vertical line marks the implementation of the Money Market Reform, which requires institutional prime funds to report floating NAVs.
+The upper panel covers the full sample, whereas the lower panel restricts fund share-classes that appear at least once in both the pre- and post-reform period.